-A series of spectrometers (e.g. Total Ozone Mapping Spectrometer, TOMS), originally designed to measure ozone, also capture aerosol related signatures in the UV.
+A series of spectrometers originally designed to measure ozone (e.g. Total Ozone Mapping Spectrometer, TOMS), also capture aerosol related signatures in the UV.
 The UV aerosol index (UV AI) is derived from the spectral contrast in the UV and is sensitive to elevated absorbing particles.
-This index powerful for detecting aerosol even over clouds, for tracking plumes of desert dust, volcanic ash, and smoke, and for qualitative analyses (Herman et al., 1997; de Graaf et al., 2005).
+This index allows detection of aerosol even over clouds, for tracking plumes of desert dust, volcanic ash, and smoke, and for qualitative analyses (Herman et al., 1997; de Graaf et al., 2005).
 UV spectral reflectance measurements are also exploited to retrieve a combination of AOD, absorbing AOD, and single scattering albedo (Torres et al., 2007; Torres et al., 2020).
-A combination of UV and Visible spectral bands in the Earth Polychromatic Imaging Camera (EPIC) of DSCOVR satellite parked in the first Lagrangian point (L1) allows for simultaneous retrieval of AOD and spectral aerosol absorption represented by an Angstrom-type two-parameter model (Lyapustin et al., 2021).
-For strong smoke or dust plumes, the general magnitude and "spectral slope" of absorption helps to derive concentrations/mass fractions of the main absorbers, namely of black and brown carbon (BC/BrC) in BB smoke and of hematite/goethite in mineral airborne dust (e.g., Go et al., 2022).
+A combination of UV and Visible spectral bands in the Earth Polychromatic Imaging Camera (EPIC) of DSCOVR satellite located in the first Lagrangian point (L1) allows for simultaneous retrieval of AOD and spectral aerosol absorption represented by an Ångström-type two-parameter model (Lyapustin et al., 2021).
+For strong smoke or dust plumes, the general magnitude and "spectral slope" of absorption helps to derive concentrations/mass fractions of the main absorbers, namely of black and brown carbon (BC/BrC) in biomass burning smoke and of hematite/goethite in mineral airborne dust (e.g., Go et al., 2022).
 The aerosol speciation retrieval relies on prior knowledge of the refractive index of mentioned species and assumed ALH.
-The algorithm was originally developed by Schuster et al. (2016) in application to AERONET, and was prototyped by the GRASP team for POLDER/PARASOL data record (e.g., Li et al., 2019).
+The algorithm was originally developed by Schuster et al. (2016) in application to AERONET and was prototyped by the GRASP team for POLDER/PARASOL data record (e.g., Li et al., 2019).
 These UV products are relevant for air quality by the virtue of their capability to capture pollution events with pronounced plumes.
-The product portfolio of spectrometers often comprises aerosol precursors such as NO_2 and SO_2 .
-Assimilating trace gas fields in atmospheric models helps to constrain particle production.